eggplants/pybsddb-mirror/docs/dbenv.rst

    contained.
    :OracleAPIC:`More info... <envdbrename.html>`

+.. function:: backup(target=None, flags=0)

+   Performs a hot backup of the open environment.
+   :OracleAPIC:`More info... <envbackup.html>`

+.. function:: dbbackup(dbfile, target=None, flags=0)

+   Performs a hot backup of a single database file contained within the environment.
+   :OracleAPIC:`More info... <envdbbackup.html>`

 .. function:: fileid_reset(file, flags=0)

    All databases contain an ID string used to identify the database in